WhiskyTangoFawks/LunarFalloutPlus/README.md

 A massively overhauled and finely tuned Fallout 4 experience.
 Designed to rebalance the game so that the challenge comes primarily from scarcity of resources, while staying true to the vanilla aesthetic.
 With options for a more vanilla+ style playthrough, as well as an even more challenging survival experience.

-Notice to Streamers: If you want to stream the list, join the discord and give me a heads up.
-I'll add you to the stream notifications for the server.
-I've also included a copyright free version of the music merge patch in the customization section.

 [Join the Community on Discord](https://discord.gg/HUNWVBjZPg) [Support me on Patreon](https://www.patreon.com/user?u=4257489)

 ## Modlist Goals

 - Difficulty comes from scarcity of resources, not bullet sponges.
 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul.
 - Strategic rather than tactical combat - prepare in advance for difficult encounters, instead of respawning until you get it right.
 - A vibrant, forested, inhabited, and uncivilized wasteland.
 Neglected areas should feel fleshed out, but it should still feel lonely.
 - New Uniques - almost every single quest reward and vendor unique is now a modded weapon or armor.
 - Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons).
 - Full controller support (no extra configuration required).
 - Smooth performance on mid-range modern gaming hardware.

   ### This is not...

 - A hardcore, nitty-gritty, track-everything-with-a-spreadsheet survival simulator
 - A tactical shooter
 - Fallout New Vegas
 - A good base-list for building on top of - if you want that try Welcome to Paradise or Fusion
 - A modlist that has every mod on the nexus- this is a huge list, but everything in it is hand picked, and carefully integrated to provide a focused experience, based around an enhanced and expanded vanilla game.

 ## Key Gameplay Mods To Be Aware Of